By The Urban Nanna

 With the easing of lockdowns across Australia, many folk have found themselves enjoying the liberty of going shopping again, and as we enter November, thoughts naturally head towards the festive season.

 But due to continued delays in global and local shipping caused by trickle-down effects of the pandemic, there’s less certainty around supply than ever before.
 Unless of course you’re going to Shop Local, which is another great way to to reduce your carbon footprint.
-We’ve got a lovely little range of festive handmade gifts on offer here if you fancy a look 🙂
+We’ve got a lovely little range of festive handmade gifts on offer here if you fancy a look, and the Handmade Christmas project book we created last year is full of great achievable eco gifts. 🙂

 What a perfect time to sidestep your way out of commercialism and into a more eco-friendly, personalised and meaningful way of celebrating!!
 Don’t worry if you’re not the creative type; we’ve got sackfuls of ideas and instructions to get you started, and you’ll have plenty of time to get making before the festive season hits.